qualisign/optipulse.github.io/whitepaper.md

 the convenience with which Uber can hire full-time workers without taking on the responsibilities of a full-time employer, like providing health insurance .
 Furthermore, contractors have complained about the substantial cut it takes from drivers, typically 20%, which indeed seems hefty considering the labor involved by the contractors.
 As mentioned, platform businesses facing such criticism seek to identify themselves with the bigger picture &#x2013; they are purveyors of this "sharing economy" average-joes are so keen on.
 AirBnb, for instance, is promoting a global consumer movementas a shield to their foreseeable legal woes.
 But before consumers rise to the defense of the sharing economy à la Uber, might it not be better to ask for a better platform?
 If so many people are willing to defend the admittedly imperfect platforms they've come to rely on, why can't some of these people offer an alternative?
-We believe the demand for this platform exists already, though it is yet to be realized.
-Mesh Market strives to become this platform.
+We believe the demand for this platform is already high.
+Mesh Market's mission is to become this platform.

 ### Incentivization as a Service<a id="sec-2-1-2" name="sec-2-1-2"></a>